The Complete Home Maintenance Checklist

 Test GFCI’s.
 They might sound weird but have a very specific purpose...safety.
 Ground Fault Circuit Interrupters (GFCI’s) are designed to “interrupt” or break the circuit when the load is too high.
 It helps prevent damage to appliances and electric shock.
 These plugs are often identified by their “test” and “reset” buttons between the plugs.
 GFCI’s are required in bathrooms and a handful of other places in your home.

 Check windows and screens.
 If you’ve ever lived in the Midwest, you can attest that mosquitoes might just seem bigger than some small birds.
 Checking your screens and windows for damage or holes and wiping them down every spring helps keep bugs out and windows clear.

 Summer home maintenance projects

-Similar to spring you want to focus mostly the exterior of your house, including your lawn and garden.
+Similar to spring you want to focus mostly on the exterior of your house, including your lawn and garden.
 This is also a great time to work on side projects and renovations!

 Dispose of outdated prescription drugs.
 With a prescription drug epidemic on-going, removing outdated and unused drugs and medicine keeps them out of the hands of those who might abuse or accidentally ingest them.
-Find where to dispose of yours through the National Prescription Drug Take Back Days program through the Drug Enforcement Agency
+Find where to dispose of yours through the National Prescription Drug Take-Back Days program through the Drug Enforcement Agency

 Recycle old paint.
 Have some leftover lumber or paint from a recent project?
 Make sure you have enough for minor touch-ups, but if you have more than enough, it's best to dispose of them properly.
 Paint should not be put down drains as it collects into groundwater.
 See if your county has a chemical roundup program to dispose of chemicals properly.